 [CSB 372] [ravi.mangal@colostate.edu] [CV] [Google Scholar]

-Research Interests:
+Research Interests

 I am interested in analyzing the safety and security of software systems using formal methods.
 I focus on evaluating and improving the trustworthiness, i.e., safety, security, and interpretability, of AI-enabled systems such as coding assistants and robots.
-Read my (slightly outdated) research statement for more details.

-Prospective Students:
+Prospective Students

-I am always open to interacting and supervising students who are interested in or curious about topics related to my research.
+I am always open to interacting with and supervising students who are interested in or curious about topics related to my research.
 Feel free to send me an email outlining your interests or drop by my office!

 CS 580B1: Trustworthy Machine Learning (Fall 2024)